MarkoSulkunen/UniversityFetchApp/README.md

 An application that searches the names of Nordic universities by state.
 The application uses the universities.hipolabs.com API which contains the information of the world from universities.
-The application uses the Volley library to retrieve the name of the college from api url and displays it in the text field.
-Localization has been implemented in the application also in English.
 The application contains two activities MainActivity and Settings Activity.
-In the SettingsActivity, the state whose universities are applied for is selected and passed the state name to MainActivity.
-The application saves the state of the object so that it does not disappear, for example, when turning the screen.
+In the SettingsActivity, the state of universities are selected and passed to MainActivity.

 ![image](https://user-images.githubusercontent.com/112402293/220423196-a48112d1-2350-4c03-889d-021b4557757f.png)